micahasmith/micahasmith.github.io/_posts/2014-11-24-clojure-flow-control-loops.md

 ### loop/recur

-The standard looping construct in clojure is `loop` and `defer`.
+The standard looping construct in clojure is `loop` and `recur`.
 It's super easy and does all your fancy tail call optimization stuff.

 The format of `loop` is `(loop [bindings*] exprs*)`; all that means is that it takes a list of variable/value bindings and it has a function body.